JujuDel/MarLander_Genetic/README.md

 /* Population class:
 *
-* Contains two arrays of population to optimize the run-time performances.
+* Contain two arrays of population to optimize the run-time performances.
 * The two pointers 'population' and 'new_population' will alternatively point to 'populationA' and 'populationB'.
 * In that way, we reduce the amount of memory allocation/de-allocation and just stick with memory access.
 */
 class Population {
 public:
     GeneticPopulation();

     // Fill the next population by performing elitism, selection, crossover and mutation. void mutate();

 private:
     Chromosome populationA[_POPULATION_SIZE];	//!< One population of chromosomes